KeishPi/client-server-chat-app/README.md

 To run chatclient.c:
 	Go to the directory containing the source files

-	Compile- Enter the following on the command line: make
+	To compile enter the following on the command line: make

-	Run- Enter the following on the command line:
+	To run enter the following on the command line:
 	./chatclient localhost <port#>
-	OR
-	./chatclient <flipX> <port#>
-	(flipX must be the same flipX that chatserve.py is running on)

 Instructions:
 	Each program will have you enter a handle.
 The handle can be up to 10 characters